-Extrapolating trends to predict the future is foolhardy, and one of the reasons why scenario planning is such an effective approach.
+Extrapolating trends to predict the future is foolhardy, and one of the reasons why scenario planning is such an effective approach to strategic foresight.

 In the months leading up to the recent US elections, much was written about the Millennial generation’s liberal instincts, and their preference for Democratic candidates, prompted perhaps by polling data that seemed to strongly bear this out.
 It’s something we have written about ourselves here and here and given this cohort’s size and composition it could be tempting to jump on the bandwagon and predict a long-term Republican exile from political significance and power.